FacsimiLab/faxlab-tools/README.md

+# FacsimiLab Tools (`faxlab-tools`):

-# `faxlab-tools`: A python package aiding translational research using the FacimiLab philosophy for reproducible research.
+A python package aiding translational research using the FacimiLab philosophy for reproducible research.

 ## Using the editable install